stormpath/stormpath.github.io/source/guides/using-id-site/index.markdown

         IdSiteUrlBuilder idSiteBuilder = application.newIdSiteUrlBuilder();

 {% docs info %}
-**Reminder** - An `Application` is a representation of your real world application.
+**Reminder** - An `Application` in Stormpath is a representation of your real world application.
 For more info check out our [Tutorial](https://stormpath.com/tutorial/) or [Product Guide](/java/product-guide/).
 {% enddocs %}

 The `ID Site URL Builder` will allow you to configure the URL to include:

-+ `Callback URI` - The callback URI will be called when a successful login or registration event occurs.
++ `Callback URI` (required)- The callback URI will be called by ID Site when a successful login or registration event occurs.
 The Callback URI is **required** for the builder and it must match an `Authorized Redirect URI` in the Admin Console's ID Site settings.
+See the [Setting up your ID Site](#setting-up-your-id-site) section in this guide.
-+ `Path` - an optional path for the ID Site.
++ `Path` (optional)- a relative link to a page in your ID Site.
 The default ID Site does not require a path and will default to the login page.
-There are additional pages that you can use the `Path` to get to.
-This is important if you would like to separate the login button from the sign up button:
+If you would like to send the user to a specific page in ID site, like the registration page or the forgot password page, you would set that in the `Path`.
+If you are using the default ID Site, the URLs are:
-    + `/#/register` - the path that will get the user to the registration page
+    + Registration - `/#/register`
-    + `/#/forgot` - the path that will get the user to the forgot password page
+    + Forgot Password - `/#/forgot`
-+ `State` - an optional string that stores information that your application needs after the user is redirected back to your application.
++ `State` (optional) - a string that stores information that your application needs _after_ the user is redirected back to your application.
 You may need to store information about what page the user was on, or any variables that are important for your application.

-Once the parameters are configured on your `ID Site URL Builder`, you can call the `build` method to get a string representation of the URL to which to redirect the user.
+Once the parameters are configured on your `ID Site URL Builder`, you can call the `build` method to get a string representation of the URL.

 The HTTP response to the user should resemble: